How to Get to Osaka from Tokyo

-Find the cheaper and faster transportation to Osaka from Tokyo!!
+Travel from Tokyo to Osaka: Find the cheaper and faster transportation option!

 Osaka, the kitchen of Japan, is one of the three most touristic cities in the country along with Tokyo and Kyoto.
 Tokyo to Osaka is the most popular route for travelers and is known as Japan’s Golden Route (Tokyo-Osaka-Kyoto).

-From bullet train to bus or even airplane, they are several ways to get to Osaka from Tokyo and it’s difficult to choose the best way for foreign travelers especially first time visitors.
+From shinkansen (Japan bullet train) to highway bus or even plane, they are several ways to go from Tokyo to Osaka, and it’s difficult to choose the best way for foreign travelers especially first time visitors.
 Which transportation option is the best?
 Which is cheaper or faster?
 These are some of the most frequently asked questions.

 Both Tokyo and Osaka have two airports each.
 Tokyo has Narita Airport and Haneda Airport while Osaka has Kansai Airport (KIX) and Itami Airport, but take a flight usually is not the best option, since airports are far from the center of the city and it takes extra money and time to reach there.